LYQ1107/AgriSTL/README.md

 ### Notes

 - These qualitative results are mainly used to demonstrate temporal evolution fidelity and appearance consistency in plant growth prediction.
-- RDMN and DSAVEN are internal methods proposed in this project and have not yet been formally published.
+- RDMN and DSAVFN are internal methods proposed in this project and have not yet been formally published.
 - More visualization examples and organized result pages will be added in future updates.

 <p align="right">(<a href="#top">back to top</a>)</p>